byu-cpe/ecen427/_labs/pit_driver.md

 ---

 In this lab you will create a Linux kernel driver for your programmable interval timer (PIT) hardware.

-This lab will give you experience with:
-  * Modifying the linux device tree
-  * Writing another kernel driver
+## Objectives
+ * Learn about, and use, the Linux sysfs interface.
-  * Adding a sysfs interface to a kernel driver
+ * Write a kernel driver for your own custom hardware.

+## Preliminary
 Like device files that you used for your audio driver, sysfs is another method for allowing userspace to communicate with your device driver.
 Sysfs is a virtual filesystem, located at */sys*.
 Your driver will create a set of attributes, that are represented as files in this virtual filesystem.
 Userspace can read and write ASCII text to these files to read/write attributes in your driver.
 This interface to your device is nice for users, as they can interact with your device by simply using `cat` and `echo` through the terminal, without needing to write and compile a program.

 ## Specification